GlobalCitizenshipFoundation/global-gateway/docs.md

             *   `src/features/pathway-templates/components/phase-configs/DecisionPhaseConfig.tsx`
             *   `src/features/pathway-templates/components/phase-configs/RecommendationPhaseConfig.tsx`
         *   All configuration components use `react-hook-form` with `zod` for validation, `useFieldArray` for dynamic lists (fields, criteria, outcomes, recommenders), and M3-compliant UI components.
+        *   **Modification:** These components now accept an optional `updatePhaseConfigAction` prop to allow them to be reused for campaign phases, adhering to the Open/Closed Principle.
 *   **Vertical 1.4: Template Cloning**
     *   **Service Layer (`src/features/pathway-templates/services/pathway-template-service.ts`):**
         *   `clonePathwayTemplate` function is implemented to perform a deep copy of a template and its phases, assigning the new template to the cloning user.